Ly$\alpha$NNA: A Deep Learning Field-level Inference Machine for the Lyman-$\alpha$ Forest: Simulations

 where the rest-frame $\lambda_{\mathrm{Ly}\alpha} = 1215.67$ \AA, the {\lya} oscillator strength $f_{lu} = 0.416$, and

 is the Doppler line profile with the temperature-dependent broadening parameter $b = \sqrt{2k_\mathrm{B}T/m_\mathrm{H}}$.
 These $\tau$ values are additionally rescaled by a constant factor such that the mean {\lya} transmission in our full set of $10^5$ skewers matches its observed value of $\bar{F}_\mathrm{obs} = 0.86$, compatible with \citet{Becker_2013MNRAS.430.2067B}.
+Four our simulation, we performed tests with a simplified, approximate model of lightcone evolution along the LOS (Appendix~\ref{app:lightcone}) and found negligible impact on the performance of our inference framework.
+Therefore, we ignore any small lightcone evolution along our skewers and use the snapshot of the simulation for creating mock {\lya} forest spectra, assuming a constant TDR for simplicity.

-To mimic observational limitations and minimize the impact of numerical noise in the simulations, we restrict the Fourier modes within the spectra to $k < k^*$, $k^* = 0.18$ s km$^{-1}$.
-This is effectively achieved by smoothing them with a spectral resolution kernel of $R_\mathrm{FWHM} \approx 60,000$ and additionally rebinning them by 8-pixel averages, matching the Nyquist sampling limit.
+To mimic observational limitations and minimize the impact of numerical noise on small scales in the simulations, we restrict the Fourier modes within the spectra to $k < k^*$, $k^* = 0.18$ s km$^{-1}$.
+This is effectively achieved by smoothing them with a spectral resolution kernel of $R_\mathrm{FWHM} \approx 11,000$ and additionally rebinning them by 8-pixel averages, matching the Nyquist sampling limit.
 The final size of a spectrum in our analysis is thus 512 pixels.

 When sampling the $(T_0, \gamma)$ space, new mock spectra are produced for each parameter combination with the new (rescaled) temperatures and the original densities and line-of-sight peculiar velocities along the same set of skewers.